puf/puf.io/notes/books/Beyond the Wand - Tom Felton.md

 edition: "Kindle edition"
 link: https://www.goodreads.com/review/show/6815496071
 pageCount: 288
+description: "The auto-biography of the actor who played Draco Malfoy in the Harry Potter movies is a 80% a string of lighthearted anecdotes, and 20% the story of mental struggles and self-discovery."
 ---
 ![Book cover of 'Beyond the Wand' by Tom Felton, featuring the actor holding a makeup brush to his face, with the subtitle 'The Magic & Mayhem of Growing Up a Wizard.'](https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1666631047i/61239374.jpg)